phteeven1/ft_transcendence/PRODUCT_DESCRIPTION.md

 - *View game Statistics regarding their own Players (only)*.
 - Terminate the Profiles of their own Players.
 - Leave the Group.
-- *Receive Notifications when a Player from one of the Groups they are members of, Initiates a game.*
-- *Toggle Notifications on/off, per Group.*
+- *Select other player's in the same group as TeamMates.*
+- *Get notified when TeamMates enter a game session*
 - *Read the Group Chat.
 This is where actions affecting the Group are logged, and Group Messages appear*.
 - *Write Messages to the Group Admins*.

 The User dashboard of a parent will show:
 - Create New Group, which allows them to create a new group.
 - All Groups which they are members of.
 Highlights indicate if they are Admin or not, *and if Notifications are on or off*.
-- *Profile Settings, to change Username, Password, Email, notifications etc.*
+- Profile Settings, to change Username, Password, Email, notifications etc.

 Only if they select a Group, can they see, and choose all the options relating to that Group, including it's Player Profiles and Vocabulary Lists.
-In the Group Dashboard, next to the buttons, is a list with all members of the group also noting if they are admin or just members. *Clicking one of the names, will display the profile of that user below the buttons.*
+In the Group Dashboard, next to the buttons, is a list with all members of the group also noting if they are admin or just members.

+Also in the Dashboard is an action-window with two tabs.
+It can display either the Profile of the member currently selected from the member-list, or the group chat.

 <details>
   <summary>Full Action Icon Tree for Parents</summary>